andrewrk/libsoundio/README.md

    - Does not support recording devices.
    - Does not support channel layouts / channel maps.
    - Does not support emitting an event when available devices change.
+   - Does not let you connect to multiple backends at once.
    - Not written by me.

 ## How It Works